enov8 vME iSCSI Connector (SQL Server)

 Phase 2 — Migrate Databases (Source Server)

 Still on the source server, run .\ISCSI_USECASE2.ps1.
 This script moves your existing SQL Server databases from local storage to the iSCSI LUNs that were prepared in Phase 1.
+It supports three migration modes.

-Step 1: Select Data and Log Drives
+Step 1: Select Migration Mode and Drives

-The script first confirms the migration intent, then lists all available drives You must choose:
+The script first confirms the migration intent, then presents a mode selection menu:

-- Creates the directory structure (
+The script then creates the directory structure (

 Note — Verify drive selection: Cross-reference the drive letters and labels (